DomKageUI/LeetNeet/README.md

 For example, It can be used in the routing protocols for computer networks and also used by map systems to find the shortest path between starting point and the destination.

-Dijkstra's algorithm is utilized in video game development and robotics for pathfinding purposes.
+Dijkstra's algorithm is also utilized in video game development and robotics for pathfinding purposes.
 It enables game characters or robots to navigate through a complex environment, avoiding obstacles and finding the shortest path to reach their targets.